sicpa-dlab/didcomm-rust/README.md

 - In order to use the library, `SecretsResolver` and `DIDResolver` traits must be implemented on the application level.
   Implementation of that traits is out of DIDComm library scope, but we provide 2 simple implementation `ExampleDIDResolver` and `ExampleSecretsResolver` that allows resolve locally known DID docs and secrets for tests/demo purposes.
-  - Verification materials are expected in JWK.
+  - Verification materials are expected in JWK, Base58 and Multibase (internally Base58 only) formats.
+    - In Base58 and Multibase formats, keys using only X25519 and Ed25519 curves are supported.
+    - For private keys in Base58 and Multibase formats, the verification material value contains both private and public parts (concatenated bytes).
+    - In Multibase format, bytes of the verification material value is prefixed with the corresponding Multicodec code.
   - Key IDs (kids) used in `SecretsResolver` must match the corresponding key IDs from DID Doc verification methods.
   - Key IDs (kids) in DID Doc verification methods and secrets must be a full [DID Fragment](https://www.w3.org/TR/did-core/#fragment), that is `did#key-id`.
   - Verification methods referencing another DID Document are not supported (see [Referring to Verification Methods](https://www.w3.org/TR/did-core/#referring-to-verification-methods)).